 Simple Food, Simple Moments

 I fed the kids breakfast, though it looked more like lunch.
-Eve's girls asked for ramen noodles, and Isabella wanted mac and cheese.
+The kids asked for simple food, and I gave them what worked in the moment.
 Not ideal, maybe—but they ate, and sometimes that's the win.

-Eve and the girls stayed for a bit longer before her mom asked us to run an errand.
+Eve and the girls stayed for a bit longer before someone in her household asked us to run an errand.
 I let Isabella stay behind to play at Eve's house while Eve and I handled it.
 Afterward, I dropped Eve off and headed home.

 Helping Where I Still Can